thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
-Here we can see that using a filename as an argument for the cd command results in an error as `cd` will
-only accept directories as arguments.
+Our current working directory for this example is `~/lecture1` and we can see that it contains some files and a folder.
+One of those files is `Hello.java` however, when we call `cd` with `Hello.java` as an argument we get a message informing us that `Hello.java` is not a directory.
+This is an error. `cd` requires a directory as it is designed to help us change our working directory.

 **`cd` with no arguments**
 Output: